 As you find customers that are interesting or unusual, you can recruit them for one-on-one interviews.
 Email them or use a tool like Ethnio to intercept them in your product.
 Set up the interview by letting them know you’re interested in understanding how they are using the product.
 Be as human as possible and make it about them, not about your product.
 Also, probably don’t tell them you looked them up in your analytics tool (Check out Talking to Humans for more on exploratory interviews – also known as customer development.)

 Once you’ve interviewed some people, you can try to rework some of your analytics reports to see if any new information emerges.
 Maybe those ten people you talked to are unique or maybe they signal a larger pattern.
-Either way, you’re starting to uncover clues that you can use to inform your design decisions.
+Either way, you’re starting to uncover clues that you can use to inform your growth and design decisions.

 How to download a list of users who performed an action in Amplitude.
 More on this in their documentation.